AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-electronic-seal-api/gettingstarted.md

     * Specify an optional file path to a logo/watermark/background image used as part of the seal's appearance.
 Supported formats include:
         * image/jpeg
         * image/png
-1. The electronically sealed PDF file obtained will be saved to specified output file path.
+1. The electronically sealed PDF file obtained will be saved to the specified output file path.

 Use the samples below to generate a PDF with an electronic seal.